flexflow/FlexFlow/lib/utils/include/utils/graph/README.md

 To create graphs within the library, we thus use the following syntax:
 `BaseGraph obj = BaseGraph::create<DerivedGraph>();`

+Resulting in an object that, while of type `BaseGraph`, can access at runtime the member functions defined in `DerivedGraph`

 ### Virtual Inheritance (Possibly superflous)
 Due to the complexity of the graph library, diamond-style inheritance patterns emerge.